anton-dergunov/mlx/week3/README.md

 - Make position embeddings optional (and estimate the impact)
 - Use average pooling instead of CLS (and estimate the impact)
 - Evaluate using patches of other size
+- Slightly rotate the images in random mode

 - Create a notebook showing all operations of the Visual Transformer step by step